 The Brunet Method™ Effectively Treats Victims: Scientifically Proven

 The Brunet Method ™ offers hope to millions of people around the world

-Based on recent discoveries in neuroscience regarding the functioning of memory, Reconsolidation Therapy ™ is a simple, fast and effective method for reducing the strength of emotional memories for victims of trauma.
+Based on recent discoveries in neuroscience regarding the functioning of memory, Reconsolidation Therapy ™ provides a simple, fast, and effective means to reduce the strength of emotional memories for victims who have experienced various degrees of trauma.

 The Brunet Method™ was developed in Canada by Dr. Alain Brunet and his team.
 In just six psychotherapy sessions accompanied by a beta-blocker, the treatment gradually and sustainably reduces the emotional burden of a traumatic memory, without the use of antidepressants.

-This allows the patient to reclaim control of their life.
-It is a huge hope for millions of people around the world suffering from post-traumatic stress.
+The treatment allows patients to reclaim control of their lives and could help millions of people around the world who suffer from post-traumatic stress.